 The spells we know today have their origins in Netheril.

-The books use an awful mottled page background.
+A negative: The books use an awful mottled page background.
 I assume it was to evoke the feeling of reading ancient scrolls.
 Personally, I find it more distracting than helpful.
 But that’s my only real complaint of the otherwise excellent Netheril set.